This guidance is an explanation of UK-New Zealand FTA Chapter 15: Digital Trade

 Both countries have committed to continuing to build up their respective cybersecurity response capabilities and strengthen collaboration mechanisms, helping to make the online environment more secure.

 Digital innovation and emerging technologies will have important roles in promoting economic competitiveness and facilitating trade and investment.
-New Zealand and the UK shall cooperate as appropriate on matters of digital innovation and emerging technologies by exchanging information, sharing best practices on the implementation of law and policies in matter of enforcement and compliance.
+The UK and New Zealand shall cooperate as appropriate on matters of digital innovation and emerging technologies by exchanging information, sharing best practices on the implementation of law and policies in matter of enforcement and compliance.